ChrisAxt/Dentistimo-Booking-Handler/README.md

 ## Component Responsibilities

-- Listen to MQQT broker for booking data from front end
+- Listen to MQTT broker for booking data from front end
 - Save booking to database
 - Delete one booking from database
 - Publish outcome of data maniuplation via mqtt